 Click on the photos of the LEMS, PEMS, and IAP meter for full descriptions.

-The LEMS meets all of the ISO requirements for a lab that will do testing and improvement of cookstoves.
+The LEMS meets all of the IWA requirements for a lab that will do testing and improvement of cookstoves.
 It can be customized for integrated measurements of thermal and fluid properties of combustion.
 We recommend the LEMS to any serious researcher.